GoogleCloudPlatform/genai-for-marketing/README.md

 The `allow_login_screen=true` will open the authentication page from Looker to secure the access to your account.

-**[Optional]** If you have your Google Ads and Google Analytics 4 accounts in production, you can deploy the [`Marketing Data Engine`](https://github.com/GoogleCloudPlatform/marketing-data-engine/tree/main) solution to your project, build the Dashboards and link them to the demonstration UI.
+**[Optional]** If you have your Google Ads and Google Analytics 4 accounts in production, you can deploy the [`Marketing Analytics Jumpstart`](https://github.com/GoogleCloudPlatform/marketing-analytics-jumpstart) solution to your project, build the Dashboards and link them to the demonstration UI.

 ### Create a Generative AI Agent